HeyItsBradley/ReadMe-Generator/README.md

 # README Maker

 [![License:MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This code will create you a readme file
+This program will allow a user to simply run a command, answer some questions, and be returned an amazing README file.

 ## Table of Contents (Optional)